 - Improving access to quality health care services by upgrading the skills and practices of nurses and other medical staff in the Neonatal Intensive Care Units (NICUs) and High Dependency Units (HDUs)

 - Strengthening the support structure within the community for the health care need of mothers, newborn children and children under 17.

-Beneficiaries of this project are spread across a two hospital catchment area of 441 rural and 34 urban villages with a total population of 964,645 people.
+Those benefiting from this project are spread across a two-hospital catchment area of 441 rural and 34 urban villages with a total population of 964,645 people.
 We expect to directly benefit:

 - 2,500 new born children,